atrivialhero/atrivialhero.github.io/love.md

 This venue can be found in Omaha's Benson district.
 It appears to be a small cafe, but it contains a large stage and great sound system that allows for a nice blend of intimacy between performers and audiences while still having a big stage feel.
 Read about the great things they are doing on their <a href="http://402artscollective.org" target="_blank">Website</a>.
 <iframe width="315" height="177" src="https://www.youtube.com/embed/scKZH19TWZo" frameborder="0" allowfullscreen></iframe>

+***Firehouse Hostel***
+This hostel in Austin, Texas hides a bar/lounge that appears to be straight out of the 20's.
+You slide back a bookshelf to find a great, intimate venue with some of the best sound I encountered across the country.
+Definitely in my top three.
+Learn all about it on their <a href="http://www.firehousehostel.com" target="_blank">Website</a>.

 ***Lilly's Chicago***
 This is a very small bar in Chicago, but it hosts a great open mic and is conveniently located.
 Keep up to date with them on <a href="https://www.facebook.com/LillysChicago" target="_blank">Facebook</a>.

 ***Club Cafe***
 This venue in Pittsburgh provides a great stage with clear sound.
 It's got a bit of a lounge atmosphere to it, but is well worth checking out their <a href="http://clubcafelive.com" target="_blank">Website</a> at least.

-***Lizard Lounge***
-Cool bar in Boston right in Harvard square.
-They house an open mic in their basement that floods with talent and ingenuity from songwriters.
-Learn more on their <a href="http://www.thelizardlounge.com" target="_blank">Website</a>.

 ***Club Passim***
 Another great venue in Harvard square.
 This small restaurant provides a big stage and friendly audience.
 Their <a href="http://www.clubpassim.org" target="_blank">Website</a> can tell you more.

 ***Bwe Kafe***
-Small, intimate cafe space in Hoboken, NJ.
+Small, intimate cafe space in Hoboken, New Jersey.
 They hold Hoboken spoken and provide a great outlet for many talented artists to share.
 Check it out on their <a href="http://www.bwekafe.com" target="_blank">Website</a>.

 ***Open Mic Downstairs***
-This was one of the coolest opn mics in the whole country.
+This was one of the coolest open mics in the whole country.
 In New York City, tons of talented people fill this space, though this one leans more heavily on the comedic side than many other open mics.
 Feel comfortable in this great workshopping space.
 And of course, here is the <a href="http://openmicdownstairs.com" target="_blank">Website</a>.

 ***The Bitter End***
-Another great venue in New York City, the Bitter End is right near the NYU campus and provides a great stage, with clear sound, and access to a good audience.
+Another great venue in New York City, the Bitter End is right near the NYU campus and provides a great stage with clear sound and access to a good audience.
 Check them out on their <a href="http://www.bitterend.com" target="_blank">Website</a>.

 ***Sidewalk Cafe***
 Cool cafe space in New York City with a great stage and good listening room.
 Read all about it on their <a href="http://www.sidewalkny.com" target="_blank">Website</a>.